-This is the amount of time a lender will loan you money for – typically from 6 months to 5 years.
+A mortgage term is the amount of time a lender will loan you money for – typically from 6 months to 5 years.
 When the term is up, the remaining amount is payable in full unless you arrange new financing for another term.

 Choosing a mortgage term is tricky and requires you to be knowledgeable about trends in the marketplace, as well as having a sense as to the amount of risk you’re willing to endure.
-If you choose a 6 month term, and interest rates increase drastically in that time frame, will you still be able to afford your home?
+If you choose a six-month term, and interest rates increase drastically in that time frame, will you still be able to afford your home?

-Few (if any) of us can pay off the entire principal of a large mortgage in a 6 month or even a five-year term.
+Few (if any) of us can pay off the entire principal of a large mortgage in a six month or even a five-year term.
 Imagine how big your payments would be!
-To help you out, lenders calculate, or amortize, the mortgage payments over a much longer time, often as long as 25 years.
+To help you out, lenders calculate or amortize, the mortgage payments over a much longer time, often as long as 25 years.
 They aren’t loaning you the money for a single 25-year period–they’re just calculating the payment schedule as if it will take you that long to pay back the principal plus interest.
 You will probably renew the mortgage several times during the amortization period, and you always have the option to change the amortization depending on market conditions or your financial situation.
-The longer the amortization period, the lower your individual payments will be – but this also means you’ll be paying more in interest.
+The longer the amortization period, the lower your payments will be – but this also means you’ll be paying more in interest.

 Most mortgage payments consist of two parts: principal and interest.
 This is known as a blended mortgage payment.
 Each payment reduces the balance owed on the mortgage by the portion of the payment that is credited to the principal.
 Over time, the proportion of your payment that reduces the principal balance will increase.
 The faster you can pay down the remaining balance, the less total interest you’ll pay.
 There are many ways you can pay down your mortgage faster, from accelerating your payments (i.e. 26 payments per year instead of 24) to making lump sum payments on your mortgage; your lender can help define the right strategy for you.